baseplace-se/particles/README.md

 * Should all "gameobjects" derive from a gameobject class.
 * Structuring code is hard.
 * Try finding a book or video on game design patterns.
 * Can I get particles to take a more natural path to goal.
-That means not moving in a less square path.
+That means moving in a less square path.